 There are several types of Quebec retirement communities and services you can choose from; each retirement home in Quebec offers it own variation of amenities and services.
 If you want to retire in Montreal, Quebec City, Gatineau or Aylmer these are the broad types of senior care types and home care services to investigate when making your choice:

-Although the costs and services included will vary depending on the type of community or home care agency and the level of care required, Quebec seniors paid an average rent of $1, 520 per month for a seniors' housing space (CMHC's Senior Housing Report, 2013).
+Although the costs and services included will vary depending on the type of community or home care agency and the level of care required, Quebec seniors pay an average rent of $1,922 per month for a seniors' housing space (according to CMHC's Senior Housing Report, 2021).
 Read about costs of retirement living in Quebec for more information about budgeting for retirement.